SmithKatrinaIT/SpringBoot-Microservices/README.md

 # SpringBoot-Microservices

+## **_PURPOSE:_** Deep-dive in understanding the structure and concepts of Microservices with the use of the Spring Boot 3.0 framework.
+Along with other essential libraries used currently in the industry.

-## Project is the result of a Spring Boot tutorial from Instructor Ramesh Fadatare
+> ## Project is an detailed progression through an Udemy Spring Boot tutorial led by Instructor Ramesh Fadatare

-I've included a lot of comments throughout the classes/microservice logic to drive home the concepts outlined in the tutorial.
+> - Code is heavily commented throughout to cement the concepts outlined in the hands-on tutorial

-In order to reflect back on the use of different libraries/dependency code examples, I've opted to commented out the replaced code, whereas the instructor will usually just completely remove/delete the previous code usage.
+> - Some viable code is commented out in order to reflect back or differentiate the invocation of competing libraries/dependency code examples

 ---

-### Concepts covered throughout this repo include the following:
+### Concepts covered are as followed:

 - Spring Boot API basics
 - CRUD REST API with MySQL